 Tepoztlán's weekend crafts market is one of the best in central Mexico.
 More crafts are available on Sunday, but if you can't stand the multitudes, Saturday is quite good, too.
 Vendors sell all kinds of ceramics, from simple fired clay works resembling those made with pre-Hispanic techniques, to the more commercial versions of Majolica and pseudo-Talavera.
-There are also puppets, carved wood figures, and some textiles, especially thick wool Mexican sweaters and jackets made out of jerga.
+There are also puppets, carved wood figures, and some textiles, especially thick wool Mexican sweaters and jackets made out of jerga (a coarse cloth).
 Very popular currently is the "hippie"-style jewelry that earned Tepoztlán its fame in the '60s and '70s.
-The market is also remarkable for its food stands, where you can get everything from carne asada to sopes, quesadillas, caldos, and much more.
+The market is also remarkable for its variety of food stands.